-4.4 Post-Remediation Media Monitoring and Sampling
+4.3 Post-Remediation Media Monitoring and Sampling

-Samples shall be collected from the seven groundwater monitoring wells and nine sub-slab vapor points on a routine basis.
-Sampling locations, required analytical parameters and schedule are provided in Table 4-3 - Post Remedial System Sampling Requirements and Schedule below.
-Modification to the frequency or sampling requirements will require approval from the NYSDEC.
+Samples shall be collected from select groundwater monitoring wells on an annual basis.
+Sampling locations, required analytical parameters, and schedule are provided in Table 4-1 - Post Remedial System Sampling Requirements and Schedule below.
+Modification to the frequency or sampling requirements will require approval from the NYSDEC project manager.